matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 Once an email has been sent, the user clicks the link in the email, which notifies the homeserver that the threepid has been verified.

-The client then sends a request to the old endpoint on the homeserver to bind the threepid to user's account.
+The client then sends a request to the endpoint on the homeserver to bind the threepid to a user's account.

 ```
 POST https://home.server/_matrix/client/r0/account/3pid/add